microsoft/hackathon-starter-kit/README.md

+*We have added a ['Hackathon-Todo'](https://github.com/microsoft/hackathon-starter-kit/projects/1) project.
+It's our latest to-do Check it out!

 # Hackathon Starter Kit

 The purpose of this project is to provide a baseline of understanding, steps to be taken, best practices and guidance on how to run a Hackathon.
 This project will contain information on how to run two types of Hackathons: